-Hurricane season in the U.S. started June 1.
-Officially the season ends November 1, but don’t tell that to people on the east coast who were hammered by Hurricane Kate in 1985.
-While the hurricane season is upon us, don’t delay looking for home generator deals.
-The best time to shop for the best cheap generator deals is when you don’t need one.
-Don’t wait until a hurricane is headed your way or during an area-wide power outage.
-When bad weather is on it’s way, generator deals will be hard if not impossible to find.
-Normally, however, you’ll find loads of excellent deals for the best portable generators as long as you shop ahead of time.
+Are youshopping for a great deal on a new home generator?
+Even outside of hurricane season you should take advantage of the best generator deals.
+The best time to shop for a generator is when you don’t need one.
+Tough winters with crippling storms can also cut out power in many parts of the U.S. Then there are wildfires, blackouts, and more.
+Don’t wait until a hurricane is headed your way or for an area-wide power outage.
+As long as you shop ahead of time, you’ll find loads of excellent deals for the best portable generators.
 Whether you want a generator for storm-related outages, to have power for tools and lights on a worksite, to use with an RV, or for tailgating, camping, or other recreational pursuits, you can find excellent generator deals to meet any need.
-Just don’t try to find cheap generators when the power is already out.
 We found the best generator deals available for a variety of uses, listed below.
 We’ll update this post regularly with the best cheap generators, so check back often.

 When you shop for a portable generator during an emergency you lose out on more than just a chance for a good deal on a cheap generator.
 There are many types, sizes, and optimal applications for generators and if you shop when the power is threatened or has already failed, you may have to take what you can find, which might not be the best choice for your needs.
 Assuming you’ll have the time to shop for the right type of generator deals, keep the following factors in mind.